cognophile/prontostoreus/README.md

 - Reload the autoload configuration again: `{php} composer{.phar} dump-autoload`.
 - Run the built-in dev server (`bin/cake server`).
 If this throws an exception, it's because it can't locate the new component.
 Check all the above steps again.

-The `ApplicaitonComponent` and `InvoiceComponent` are somewhat coupled (as expected) currently, but will be unpicked as time progresses.

 ## Server Configuration
 As this software is not suitable for real-world use due to many factors (eg. security, error handling, security), the simplest development environment has been selected to run this application - the built in CakePHP development environment server.
 To use this server, issue the following command in the project directory.